 - Keep it constructive.
 Aim to have a conversation, not a debate or lecture.
 Speak with respect and appreciation, ask questions and listen to the entire response, avoid conversation stoppers, remember that conflict is natural and use calm body language.

 - Find teachable moments.
 If you see a news story about impaired-driver car crashes, marijuana laws or watch a movie with teen alcohol use, take the opportunity to start a conversation.
-Ask your teen what they think.
-Pay attention to what your teens hear from friends, siblings and entertainment and what they read on the internet.
+Ask your teens what they think.
+Pay attention to what your teens hear from friends, siblings, entertainment and the internet.
 Spontaneous conversations can be as impactful as planned.

 - Remain calm if your teen is using marijuana or alcohol.
 Remember that communication is key.
 Ask your teen why they are using and help them problem solve.
 For example, if your teen tried marijuana or alcohol to relieve stress, recommend healthier options like exercise, meditation or journal writing.
 For free, confidential support, call the Washington Recovery Helpline: 1-866-789-1511.